 18th March – 9th April 2020

-Embrace - an exhibition of jewellery and objects inspired by a visit to the Purnululu national park in the Kimberley region of Western Australia.
-Presented as an intimate landscape, the jewellery and sculptured objects reflect the minutiae of the Bungle Bungle landscape, the land formations and the diverse flora of the region.
-Predominately made from precious silver and copper, the pieces resonate the colours and impression of this precious and remote wilderness.
+Embrace is a body of work inspired by Julie Blyfield’s recent visit to the Purnululu national park in the Kimberley region of Western Australia.
+Presented as an intimate landscape, the jewellery and sculptured objects in this exhibition reflect the Bungle Bungle landscape; the land formations and the diverse flora of the region.
+Predominately made from silver and copper, the colours and impressions of this remote wilderness are revealed in each piece.